kosamad/Cosmo-Keys/TESTING.md

 The game was played on Chrome, Microsoft Edge and Firefox to check the view was consistent between browsers.

-It was played on a desktop, mobile (pixel5, pixel7 and iphone8) and a Lenovo tablet.
+It was played on a desktop and mobiles (pixel5, pixel7 and iphone8) (I do not have access to a tablet).

 #### Home Page Content